Skip to content

 Asked by Crown attorney Lindsay Weis if the encounters were consensual, the woman was quick to reply, “No, absolutely not.”

-The proceedings, which are taking before Superior Court Madame Justice Susan Healey, are subject to a publication ban that could reveal the identity of the complainant.
+The proceedings, which are taking place before Superior Court Madame Justice Susan Healey, are subject to a publication ban that could reveal the identity of the complainant.
 As such, her former husband’s identity is also subject to the same publication ban, which is standard in sexual-assault cases.

 The woman testified her husband’s abusive, drunken and controlling nature began on their wedding night and continued until they mutually agreed to part in 2016.